georgekaunda/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 a function that prints half of a string, followed by a new line.
-Write a function that prints n elements of an array of integers, followed by a new line. a function that copies the string pointed to by src
+Write a function that prints n elements of an array of integers, followed by a new line. a function that copies the string pointed to by src a function that prints half of a string, followed by a new line